Dr Michel Funicelli

 Michel is also a member of the International Investigative Interviewing Research Group (iIIRG) and the Society for Police and Criminal Psychology.

-In the Fall 2023 semester, Michel will be teaching the module entitled Changes & Challenges: Local Policing in Global Context.
-In the Winter 2024 semester, Michel will be teaching the module Crime Science and Problem Solving.
+In the Autumn semester, Michel teaches the module entitled Changes & Challenges: Local Policing in Global Context.
+In the Winter semester, Michel teaches the module Crime Science and Problem Solving.
 Michel has taught a variety of modules in Policing in Australia and at Teesside University.
 Michel also taught forensic psychology at Concordia University (Montreal, Canada).

 Michel has been interviewed on a number of Podcasts and he has presented at several conferences: